-- Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment.
+Fixed transactions, including increment offers and decrement bids, are modeled in the Resource Commitment.
 Up-to congestion transactions are not modeled in the commitment, but are handled in the day-ahead dispatch.

-PJM does not commit additional generation to support up-to congestion transactions. - The day-ahead security analysis treats increment offers and decrement bids injections as distributed load (or generation) that create an imbalance where physical load and generation do not exist. - External bilateral transactions with source = interface bus are modeled as generation at the source bus location.
-This is the case for both dispatchable and nondispatchable transactions. - External bilateral transactions with sink = interface bus are modeled as a load at the sink bus location.
-This is the case for both dispatchable and non-dispatchable transactions. - Only fixed transactions and transactions involving external aggregate resources are modeled in the Resource Commitment (RSC) for the Day-ahead Market.
+The day-ahead security analysis treats increment offers as injections (generation) and decrement bids as withdrawals (loads)

+External bilateral transactions with source = interface bus are modeled as generation at the source bus location.
+This is the case for both dispatchable and non-dispatchable transactions.

+External bilateral transactions with sink = interface bus are modeled as a load at the sink bus location.
+This is the case for both dispatchable and non-dispatchable transactions.

+Only fixed transactions and transactions involving external aggregate resources are modeled in the Resource Commitment (RSC) for the Day-ahead Market.